puppetlabs-toy-chest/puppetlabs-openstack/README.md

   * Management network.
   * Data network.

-This module have been tested with Puppet 3.5 and Puppet Enterprise.
+This module have been tested with Puppet 3.whatever.
+I'm sure it breaks badly on 4.
 This module depends upon Hiera.
 Object store support (Swift) depends upon exported resources and PuppetDB.

 The base image must use iptables instead of firewalld.
+I've added code to install it.

 ###Beginning with OpenStack